 The Attendance Register must be signed by each student at the beginning and at the end of each three-hours lecture.
 The Tutor of the Master is responsible for collecting the signatures.
-Students arriving in the classroom 10 minutes after the beginning of class will be considered absent according to point a) above for the half day in which the delay has occurred.
-Students leaving the class before the scheduled end, will be considered absent according to point a) above, for the half day in which the delay has occurred.
-Students leaving the class before the scheduled end, will be considered absent according to point a) above, for the half day in which early exit has occurred.
+Students arriving in the classroom after the scheduled start of the lesson will be considered absent according to point a) above for the half day in which the delay has occurred.
+Students leaving the classroom before the scheduled end, will be considered absent according to point a) above, for the half day in which the delay has occurred.
+Students leaving the classroom before the scheduled end, will be considered absent according to point a) above, for the half day in which early exit has occurred.
 In case of online lectures the Tutor will keep the list of students arriving late/leaving early or not showing at all.